My wife and I are breaking up. She wants to keep our dog. So do I. Who gets to keep her?

 give exclusive ownership or possession of Coco to one or the other of you.

 In the agreement, you can also set out details about where the dog will live, how she’ll be cared for, and who pays for what costs and expenses.
-(See this page for more on separation agreements.)
+If you decide to jointly own Coco, you might want to check out this template for a pet sharing agreement, created by a family lawyer teaming up with a lawyer who specializes in animal law.

 If you can’t agree